nginxinc/nginx-wiki/source/community/irc_ops.rst

   how to comment on that ban.
 This makes it both very easy and very efficient to add comments about bans, which makes managing future issues much easier.
 * *Don't retaliate*: If someone misbehaves, don't retaliate.
-Take only the appropriate actions to prevent further abuse (kick, ban, contact Freenode staff).
+Take only the appropriate actions to prevent further abuse (kick, ban, contact Libera Chat staff).
 Retaliation is against the :ref:`community-irc-coc` and makes us look bad as an operator team.
 As operators we expect users to retaliate when we reprimand them.
 This is what a ban is for and if users attempt to evade a